 - Residual Pesticides (ensure product is pesticide free)

 - Residual Solvents (clear of any solvents)

 - Terpenes (sometimes done in broad or full spectrum products)

 No, CBD is non-psychoactive

 A common misconception among those new to CBD and the Hemp space.
-Stemming from the confusion surrounding both marijuana and hemp after decades of misinformation pegging cannabis as something evil, a stigma we seek to annihilate.
-As the plant can offer much to those who seek to explore natural options.
-CBD derived from hemp will not make you high, this high feeling is something relative to the cannabinoid THC.
-Even within full-spectrum products, the THC level is minute, testing 0.3%.
+Stemming from the confusion surrounding both marijuana and hemp after decades of misinformation targeting cannabis as evil, a stigma we seek to annihilate.
+The plant can offer much to those seeking to explore natural options.
+CBD derived from hemp does not make you high, the high feeling is a reaction relative to the cannabinoid THC.
+Even with full-spectrum products, THC levels are minute, testing 0.3%.
 Hemp is a non-psychoactive plant, a fact often confused.